 7. Fidelity Investments

-Fidelity’s website focuses on accessibility and user-centricity: customizable dashboards and educational material cater to certain users’ needs.
+Fidelity’s website focuses on accessibility and user-centricity: customizable dashboards and educational material serve certain users’ needs.

 fidelity-financial-website-design.webp